clhedrick/kerberos/README.md

 1. Make Kerberos transparent.
 I'm dealing with this by supporting all ways into a machine through pam, and by having a daemon that will keep their credentials renewed as long as they have processes.

 2. Support for multiple machine types.
 This is hard.
 Without two-factor, Linux, Mac, and probably Windows (though I haven't tried) can support it.
 Two factor uses recent features.
 Currently the key part, kgetcred, works on Centos 5 - 7, and OS X (using the Macports version of Kerberos).
+Windows turns out not to need this code, though we depend upon special features in the GINA that we use.

+Keeping Kerberos credentials working is more challenging than it sounds.
+By default Centos puts credentials in a collection, KEYRING:persistent:NNN where NNN is the UID.
+However if you kinit to some other principal, e.g. to do administrative work, things get complex.
+If KRB5CCNAME is set to a specific cache, kinit will replace your credentials with the new one.
+A better approach is to set it to the collection.
+Then kinit will generate a new credential cache.
+You can switch between then using kswitch.
+However NFS will always look at the primary cache.
+So if you're logged in as user, but are currently switched to credentials for user-admin, NFS will try to use the user-admin credentials, and you'll lose access to your home directory.

+The only completely clean way to do this appears to be to keep a second copy of the primary credentials.
+I put it in /var/lib/gssproxy/clients, where gssproxy will use it.
+Then you can do whatever you like with your main collection and it won't cause problems with NFS.

-Suggested configuration:
+# Suggested configuration

 sssd for authentication for Centos 7, the vendor's pam_krb5 on other systems.
 This will handle most users.